Cotton Disease Loss Calculator

 Kathy Lawrence, Auburn University and Travis Faske, University of Arkansas

-Kathy Lawrence, Austin Hagan, and Amanda Strayer-Scherer, Auburn University; Jiahuai Hu, Randy Norton, and Mary Olsen, University of Arizona; Travis Faske, University of Arkansas; Robert Hutmacher, University of California; John Mueller, Clemson University; Zane Grabau, Jim Marois, Ian Small, and David Wright, University of Florida; Bob Kemerait, University of Georgia; Rodrigo Borba Onofre and Doug Jardine, Kansas State University; Charlie Overstreet, Paul Price, and Tristan Watson, Louisiana State University; Tom Allen, Gary Lawrence, and Gabe Sciumbato, Mississippi State University; Sam Atwell, Kaitlyn Bissonnette, Andrea Jones, Calvin Meeks, and Bradley Wilson, University of Missouri; Natalie Goldberg, John Idowu, and Steve Thomas, New Mexico State University; Guy Collins, Keith Edmisten, Steve Koenning, and Lindsey Thiessen, North Carolina State University; Randy Boman, Seth Byrd, and Jerry Goodson, Oklahoma State University; Heather Kelly, University of Tennessee; Tom Isakeit, Cecilia Monclova-Santana, Terry Wheeler and Jason Woodward, Texas A&M University; and David Langston and Hillary Mehl, Virginia Tech.
+Kathy Lawrence, Austin Hagan, and Amanda Strayer-Scherer, Auburn University; Jiahuai Hu, Randy Norton, and Mary Olsen, University of Arizona; Travis Faske, University of Arkansas; Robert Hutmacher, University of California; John Mueller, Clemson University; Zane Grabau, Jim Marois, Ian Small, and David Wright, University of Florida; Bob Kemerait, University of Georgia; Rodrigo Borba Onofre and Doug Jardine, Kansas State University; Charlie Overstreet, Paul Price, and Tristan Watson, Louisiana State University; Tom Allen, Gary Lawrence, and Gabe Sciumbato, Mississippi State University; Sam Atwell, Kaitlyn Bissonnette, Chase Floyd, Andrea Jones, Calvin Meeks, and Bradley Wilson, University of Missouri; Natalie Goldberg, John Idowu, and Steve Thomas, New Mexico State University; Daisy Ahumada, Guy Collins, Keith Edmisten, Adrienne Gorny, Steve Koenning, and Lindsey Thiessen, North Carolina State University; Randy Boman, Seth Byrd, Maira Duffeck, Jerry Goodson, and Maxwell Smith, Oklahoma State University; Heather Kelly, University of Tennessee; Tom Isakeit, Cecilia Monclova-Santana, Terry Wheeler and Jason Woodward, Texas A&M University; and David Langston and Hillary Mehl, Virginia Tech.

 Contributors 2004 to 2012